 Their rooster also seemed to have caught the musical motif; he stood at the Deli’s door and crowed for a solid five minutes during breakfast.
 I didn’t mind it much.
 They say the writer Laura Ingalls Wilder got her start as a poultry columnist.
 Perhaps chickens have good book vibes.
 They most certainly had good eggs.

-There wasn’t much time to admire the plumage, because I can’t even begin to describe the crazy schedule of kneading and folding and flipping that was Day 2 of the workshop.
-Unlike the first lesson (which took place in the afternoon), Day 2’s lesson was right in the fray of the bakery’s daily schedule, so we got the full experience of how hectic a busy bakery can be.
+There wasn’t much time to admire the plumage, though because I can’t even begin to describe the crazy schedule of kneading and folding and flipping that was Day Two of the workshop.
+Unlike the first lesson (which took place the previous afternoon), Day Two’s lesson was right in the fray of the bakery’s daily schedule, so we got the full experience of how hectic a busy bakery can be.